 Member FDIC

-• Our Rating 4/5 How our ratings work
+- Our Rating 4/5 How our ratings work

-• Minimum
+- Minimum

 Earn up to $450 when you open a new U.S. Bank Smartly® Checking account and complete qualifying activities.
 Subject to certain terms and limitations.
-Offer valid through September 26, 2024.
+Offer valid through December 30, 2024.
 Member FDIC.
+Offer may not be available if you are an existing U.S. Bank customer or live outside of the U.S. Bank footprint.

-If you're interested in opening a checking account with U.S. Bank, the Smartly® Checking Account is likely the one you'll be most interested in.
+If you're interested in opening a checking account with U.S. Bank, the Bank Smartly® Checking Account is likely the one you'll be most interested in.
 This account includes a wealth of standard banking features, such as mobile check deposits and automated bill pay.
-While the Smartly Checking Account features a $6.95 monthly fee, it's relatively easy to waive, and you only need $25 to open an account.
+While the Bank Smartly Checking Account features a $6.95 monthly fee, it's relatively easy to waive, and you only need $25 to open an account.

 Overview